cloudogu/redmine/docs/operations/redmine_plugins_en.md

 plugin may also result in changes to the database, it is recommended to make a backup of the database before removing the plugin.

-The cesapp command is `cesapp command redmine delete-plugin <plugin name>`.
-To complete the removal of the plugin, the Dogu must be restarted once after executing the command.
+The cesapp command is `cesapp command redmine delete-plugin <plugin name> --force`.
+To complete the removal of the plugin, the
+Dogu must be restarted once after executing the command.

 To rule out a defect after the restart, the following infrastructure-relevant plugins are saved in the container image